Measuring the ROI on your coupon campaign requires a lot of IT effort. Voucherify gets it done with just a few clicks. Here’s how.

 And the best news is that dev team has to integrate it only once.
 Afterwards, any other campaign can be created without IT involvement.
 Tom can now forget about sending Excel sheets back and forth.
 He can create and stop any campaign whenever he wants to.

 Better voucher experience

 Voucherify offers more monitoring features for easier voucher operations.
 For instance, let’s imagine there’s a problem with a particular single code, Tom can use Voucherify user interface to disable it immediately.
 Thanks to the user console he may also redeem vouchers manually with a single click.
 This means he can register and track vouchers activity even before his IT team put Voucherify integration in place.
 Finally, he can run several voucher promotions with different marketing channels and observe which one performs better.
 He can iterate and optimize the coupon performance according to precise data he has at fingertips.
 We’ll describe monitoring features next time.

-Hopefully, Tom’s campaign will help him fight for disappointed customers.
+Hopefully, Tom’s campaign will help him in easing the anger of disappointed customers.
 No matter what’s the effect of the campaign, one thing is for certain he will get the result immediately in Voucherify’s dashboard.

 Let’s recap what Tom gets from using Voucherify:

 - Easy voucher management - starting and stopping campaigns in real time, without IT effort generating unique, personal vouchers to increase customer engagement limiting redemptions number to reduce overuse.